jackyzha0/quartz/content/notes/09-wireless-networking.md

 - 802.11aj -- 15Gbps, mmWave
 - 802.11ay -- 20Gbps, mmWave

+> [!INFO] millimeter wave still not popular but very fast. might be dangerous to human health. very short range
+> wifi has different frequency band in different countries. same frequency band but different "sub freqs" - channel

 Operation Modes of 802.11
 - Independent or ad-hoc mode
 	- Nodes in an ad-hoc network communicate without any need for network infrastructure such as an AP, or network level services such as DHCP, DNS